finagle/finch/docs/src/main/tut/user-guide.md

 ```

-Here you could see an example how to work with decoding enumerators:
+Here you can see an example how to work with decoding enumerators:
 ```tut
 import io.catbird.util._
 import io.circe.generic.auto._